-“The Local Diffusion of International Human Rights Norms – Understanding the Cities for CEDAW Campaign” (forthcoming with International Studies of Feminist Politics)
+“The Local Diffusion of International Human Rights Norms – Understanding the Cities for CEDAW Campaign” (International Studies of Feminist Politics)

-“Womenomics Under Abe’s Leadership: Signs of Feminization of the Liberal Democratic Party in Japan?” (with Linda Hasunuma, forthcoming with Representation)
+“Womenomics Under Abe’s Leadership: Signs of Feminization of the Liberal Democratic Party in Japan?” (with Linda Hasunuma, Representation)

 “Talking about my generation and class?
 Unpacking the descriptive representation of women in Asian parliaments” Devin Joshi and Malliga Och.
 Women’s Studies International Forum.
 Volume 47, Part A, November–December 2014, Pages 168–179